Ruiz0430/CAP4773-Image-Processsing-Spring-2024/README.md

 # CAP4773 Assignment 1
-Author: Daniel Ruiz
+## Author: Daniel Ruiz

-# Overview
+## Overview
+- [X] Read an image into a workspace variable.
+- [X] Display the image.
+- [X] Apply an image processing filter/effect of your choice to the image.
+- [X] Display the result.
+- [X] Save the resulting image to a .png file.